Inquests and Coronial Law

 What is an inquest?

-● The aim of the inquest is to find out who the person was and when, where, how and why a person has died.
-It is a place for questions to be asked and truths to be brought to light.● As such, an inquest is an opportunity for accountable and active learning and unlearning for all parties.
+The purpose of the inquest is to establish facts not to assign criminal or civil liability.
+However, an inquest provides an opportunity for accountable and active learning for all parties.
 We are here to support you through this process.

 What happens during an inquest and how long does it take?

-● You may be asked to present witness statements, attend pre-inquest hearings and attend the inquest hearing.
-Pre-inquest hearings often include legal arguments as to the substance and scope of the inquest.● We are here to support you through the steps of the process, from the outset to any legal claims that may be brought following its conclusion.
+• ● You may be asked to present witness statements, attend pre-inquest hearings and attend the inquest hearing.
+Pre-inquest review hearing often include legal arguments concerning the substance and scope of the inquest.● We are here to support you through the duration of the inquest.

-Our expertise includes working with bereaved people and interested parties following deaths in which the person had been receiving care or support from health and social care and/or was being detained in the community, in a hospital setting or in police or prison custody.
+• ● the deceased had been receiving care or support from health or social care ● the deceased was detained in the community, in a hospital setting or in custody

 Why us?

-● Committed to ensuring your voice is heard and your questions are answered.● Committed to providing a respectful, compassionate and trauma-informed service.
+• ● empowering your meaningful and active participation in the process. ● to ensuring your voice is heard and your questions are answered.● to providing a respectful, compassionate and trauma-informed service.

 How much does it cost?